mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 If you have Kafka Messages that do not match one of the formats above, you can create your own custom adapter for the messages.

 To make this work, you need to create a `Custom Kafka Message Adapter` inside _Real Time Updater_ section of the related System of Records.
-The adapter must be a javascript function that converts Kafka messages as received from the real-time updater to an object with a specific structure.
+The adapter must be a javascript function that converts Kafka messages as received from the Real-Time Updater to an object with a specific structure.
 This function must receives as arguments the Kafka message and the list of primary keys of the projection, and must return an object with the following properties:

 - **offset**: the offset of the Kafka message
 - **timestampDate**: an instance of `Date` of the timestamp of the Kafka message.